Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Proof of Theorem

 First, notice that

 Now, for every $x \in U_i$

-where we notice that the last equality follows from radial symmetry; we conclude that the first term on the right hand side of \eqref{divnPart1} is equal to zero.
-The second term on the right hand side of \eqref{divnPart1} can be written as
+where the last equality is due to radial symmetry of the kernel used to define the weights.
+We conclude that the first term on the right hand side of \eqref{divnPart1} is equal to zero.
+Thanks to Lemma \ref{LemmaAux1}, the second term on the right hand side of \eqref{divnPart1} can be written as